-Our guidelines and Regulations aim to protect the community from commercial and residential construction noise.
+Our laws and guidelines aim to protect the community from construction noise.

 Providing guidelines about construction noise

 EPA provides information on controlling noise from construction and demolition sites, see Civil construction, building and demolition guide (publication 1834).

 We give advice on using the guide to government agencies responsible for approving major projects.
 We also give advice to those responsible for the construction of major projects and their contractors.
 Find out more about noise from major infrastructure projects.

 We provide guidelines for the construction industry on how to comply with the law and manage risks from constructions activities, see Construction – guide to preventing harm to people and the environment (publication 1820).

 While residential construction is covered under the Environment Protection Act 2017 (the Act), it isn’t EPA’s role to investigate noise complaints from residential construction.

 EPA delegates powers to councils for residential construction noise.
 This includes noise from: